- home

 rising dampness, woodworm, dry rot and other forms of fungal decay.

-Most damp-proofing and timber treatments arise at the behest of Building
+Most damp-proofing and timber treatments arise because of Building

 Societies and their Surveyors' reports during the buying and selling